- Written by Michelle

 Last September I was asked by Operation Shower to be a part of an awareness and fundraising campaign.
 They choose 10 party designers from across the nation to help spread the word of Operation Shower as well as raise money.
 Being a retired Marine, I am so honored and blessed to be a part of such an amazing organization.
 You don't know what Operation Shower is??
 What??
 Operation Showeris a non-profit organization dedicated to honoring military families through joyous baby showers for moms-to-be to ease the stress of deployment.
 They have hosted 40 unit-wide showers and showered over 1,800 military moms-to-be.
 These showers pamper and honor women who make so many unseen sacrifices for our country as well as give them an opportunity to make connections with other women in a similar position.

 I have been a part of 4 showers and this fundraiser.
-Tomorrow I will be attending the largest shower to date with 150 moms and Heidi Klum as the emcee....can somebody pinch me!
+This week I was in Los Angeles and helped with Operation Shower's largest shower to date with 120 moms sponsored by Babies r Us and Heidi Klum as the host....can somebody pinch me!
 I digress......

 For the fundraiser we could do anything we wanted.
 I chose a Bollywood Girls Night Out.
 I have done tons of events but never a fundraiser!
 The goal is to make money not spend it so FREE was the optimal word!
 I went out begging and borrowing.
 My first thing was to secure a location.
 I wanted the event on a Friday night so I knew that might be very hard to find a FREE venue but I was determined.
 One day I got lost while out searching for a Goodwill....(LOL) and passed by the Phoenix Lodge.
 I remember trying to secure this place for another event.
 I decided to walk in and just ask for the ballroom to hold the event.
 The event planner Scott was in and after I pitched him about fundraiser he said yes!
 I was super excited especially because the space was just perfect and very large!
 The space generally rents for over $2000 so I was very grateful.
 In the corridor before entering ballroom guests were welcomed into the casbah and wrote their names on their name tag.
 The awesome Bollywood printables came from Bird's Party.